nopnop2002/esp-idf-opencv-demo/README.md

 The following limitations exist for OpenCV in ESP-IDF:
 - Insufficient Flash Memory Capacity
 	Some functions will cause a Flash memory overflow.
+	As a result, the project cannot be built.

 - Insufficient SRAM Capacity
 	Some functions will cause an SRAM overflow.
+	This causes a panic when the project is run.